FAQs

 Fines

-What are the fines for books and videos?
-For a lost library card?
+What are the fines for books and DVDs?

-5¢ per day up to a $2.00 maximum per item for most books, music CDs and CD-ROMs.
+• 5¢ per day (up to a $2.00 maximum) per item for most books and music CDs

-25¢ per day up to a $2.00 maxium for interlibrary loan items (Items borrowed from another library)
+• 25¢ per day (up to a $2.00 maximum) for interlibrary loan items (items borrowed from another library)

 Additional Charges

-•For lost items you are charged the price of the item plus a $5.00 replacement/processing fee.
+• For lost items, you are charged the price of the item plus a $5.00 processing fee.

 I am having problems using the online catalog.